emard/oberon/README.md

 # Quick GUI info

 Oberon has no folders.
 All files are in root.
+If any text on the GUI is Middle clicked, it will executed as if this command has been typed to commandline.

 On right bottom window, move cursor down.
 Press left click and cursor like slanted "1" will appear.
 To compile "Sierpinski" example, on empty line type